Fleece Hat with Ear Flaps Pattern (free) with tutorial

 Then turning the hat, sew the v shut.

-Cut slits around the top of the curves. of the lining and the exterior.
+Cut slits around the top of the curves of the lining and the exterior of the fleece hat with ear flaps.

 Take the lining and stuff it inside the exterior, so right sides are touching.
 (Make sure the two front pieces are touching and the two back pieces are touching).